tuiwidgets/tuiwidgets/doc/getting-started.rst

     :start-after: // snippet-main-start
     :end-before:  // snippet-main-end

-The first initializes Qt for non graphical usage by creating an instance of ``QCoreApplication``.
+This first initializes Qt for non graphical usage by creating an instance of ``QCoreApplication``.
-This is always needed for Tui Wigets applications.
+An instance of ``QCoreApplication`` is always needed for Tui Widgets applications.

 Next it creates a ZTerminal instance using its default constructor.
-The default constructor connects the terminal instance to the terminal is application was run from.
+The default constructor connects the terminal instance to the terminal from which the application was run.
 Next it creates an instance of the ``Root`` class, which is a custom widget, and connects it as the root to the terminal.

-At last it passed control to the Qt event loop by calling ``app.exec()``.
+At last it passes control to the Qt event loop by calling ``app.exec()``.
 This starts the application and terminal initialization.

 When the event loop starts running, ZTerminal connects to the terminal and executes its terminal auto detection.
-This auto detection is asynchronous and its results are needed to for proper setup of the user interface layout.
+This auto detection is asynchronous and its results are needed for setup of the user interface.

-When the terminal detection completes all widgets connected to the terminal will receive a terminal changed notification.
+When the terminal detection completes, all widgets connected to the terminal will receive a terminal changed notification.
 This is the point where the application can start its user interface setup.

-In this example this happens in the custom widget Root that is defined as follows:
+In this example this happens in the custom widget ``Root`` that is defined as follows:

 .. literalinclude:: examples/getting-started/getting-started.h
     :caption: root widget header